sg-crest A Singapore Government Agency Website

 The administrator of the deceased's estate.

-A grant may not be required to administer an estate below $50,000 if you satisfy certain criteria and the Public Trustee agrees to administer the estate.
+A grant may not be required to administer an estate with value not exceeding $50,000 if you satisfy certain criteria and the Public Trustee agrees to administer the estate.

 You also may not need a grant for the following assets: